-Thus, the person signing the form is certifying (i) that the foreign entity is not a financial institution and (ii) that nothing else is being certified.
+Thus, the person signing the form where Line 40a is checked is certifying: (i) that the foreign entity is not a financial institution and (ii) that nothing else is being certified.
 Certifying that you are not certifying is superfluous.
-In other words, there is only one certification being made: the foreign entity is not a financial institution.
+In other words, there is only one certification being made on Line 40a: the foreign entity is not a financial institution.

 The instructions to the form are consistent with this.
 The instructions to Line 40a provide in part: